TZGyn/kon.chat/README.md

 # Preview + Features

 - Multimodal chats
+- Resumable Streams/Live Chat Sync
 - Image/document uploads
 - Search capabilities
 - Image generation
 - Bring your own keys for each user
+- Tools such as Chat with Youtube and Chart Generator (coming soon)

 ## Homepage